-About Council of Women World Leaders
+About the Council of Women World Leaders

 A key dimension of the Council’s mission has been to build the capacity of emerging leaders.
-The Council’s Graduate Leaders Programs are a unique opportunity for graduate students to work directly with a leader of stature and influence, most of whom are women.
+The Council’s Graduate Leaders Program is a unique opportunity for graduate students to work directly with a leader of stature and influence, most of whom are women.
 Over the past 10 years of its operation, the Fellowship Program has placed more than 165 students in the offices of Council Members, international organizations, foundations, major policy institutions, and the Council Secretariat in Washington, D.C., to observe firsthand the ways in which leadership is manifested at the highest levels.
 The Council offers three Fellowship Programs: the Environmental Policy Graduate Fellowship Program, the Public Health Policy Graduate Fellowship Program, and the Gender and Public Policy Graduate Fellowship Program.

 Interested graduate-level students are encouraged to apply through the careers centers at their universities.